wodby/docs/docs/integrations/gcp.md

 ![](../assets/gcp-rule-ports.png)

 9. Now it's all set on GCP side.
 Now connect the server (`Servers > Connect > GCP`) and follow the instructions

+!!! info "Root access"
+    To gain root access you just need to run `sudo su` from your user